ankel/haulm-topper/README.md

   * But if the returned type is `java.util.Optional<SomeType>`, it'll be `Optional.empty` instead of an exception.
 How handy is that?
     * And if the convert method returns null, the final value is still `Optional.empty`

-Finally, a set of default conversion methods are provided (`toInt`, `toLong`, `toDouble`) but if your class contains any method with similar signature, it will override the default ones.
+Finally, a set of default conversion methods are provided (`toInt`, `toLong`, `toDouble`) but if your `ConvertUtility` class contains any static method with similar signature, it will override the default ones.